iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 The local minimum problem, associated with the training of deep neural networks, is frequently viewed as a serous drawback of the Deep Learning.
 In this post I argue why with a supervised pretraining initialization and popular choices of neuron types this problem does not affect much training of large neural networks.
 I confirm my results with some experimental evaluation.

-Recently there appeared many works that show that a local minimum becomes less of a problem for the deep learning when the number of neurons/layers grows.
+Recently there appeared many works that show that convergence to a local minimum becomes less of a problem for the deep learning when the number of neurons/layers grows.
+Such works concentrate mostly on the ReLU type of neurons due to its recent success.
 One [very recent work](http://arxiv.org/pdf/1506.07540.pdf) shows that given a certain type of neural net it can be detected when the global optimum is achieved and for a sufficient number of neurons it is always possible to achieve the global optimum with the gradient descent.
 [Moreover](http://arxiv.org/pdf/1412.0233.pdf), a spin glass physics model was used together with intense experiments to show that as the size of the neural network is growing the quality of a local minimum for such networks improves.

-In this post I concentrate on supervised learning.
-I show that with the proper initialization it becomes harder to arrive at a bad local minimum as the number of neurons increases.
+In this post I concentrate on the supervised learning.
+I show that with the proper initialization it becomes harder to arrive at a bad local minimum, as the number of neurons increases.
 I show that a local minimum of an arbitrary quality can be achieved already at a stage of a supervised initialization of the neural net, given that the number of neurons or layers can be selected arbitrary.
 To do so, I use some simple derivations and in general avoid any complicated math.
 I support my findings with some experimental evaluation.
 The Python code of these experiments can be found at [my gihub repository](https://github.com/iaroslav-ai/nn-local-minimum).

 All of this findings suggest that given a sufficiently large network initialized properly and a large amount of data so that such network does not overfit, supervised learning problem can always be solved efficiently with the gradient descent.